monikak-lawson/Project-1/README.md

 # Project-1
-Using SQL to create data sets for answering 5 research questions.
+Joining tables and using SQL to create data sets to answer 5 research questions.